guihen01/RestApi-JIRA-Lib/Doc/GetAllUsersToXL.md

 5. use : await Get.GetAllUsersToXL(username, password, urlbase, projectname, Writeconsole);

-method is packed and assembled in the dll  and included in the Get1 class
+method is packed and assembled in the dll  and included in the Get class

 ![alt text](https://github.com/guihen01/RestApi-JIRA-Lib/blob/main/Doc/GetAllUsersToXL/GetAllUsersToXL-inLib.GIF  "Logo Title Text 1")